 The memory card access lamp will light while the video is being recorded.
-Do not open the battery chamber/memory card slot cover or remove the memory card or battery.
+Do not remove the memory card or battery.

 The 🔯 Icon

 A icon indicates that videos cannot be recorded.

 ✓ Cautions: Recording Videos

 - Video recording will end automatically if:

 - the maximum length is reached,

 - the battery is exhausted,

 - you choose a different shooting mode,

 - you switch modes using the photo/video selector,

 - the lens is removed, or

 - the camera's internal temperature rises.

 - Sounds made by the camera may be audible in footage recorded:

 - during autofocus,

 - during vibration reduction,

 - when power aperture is used, or

 - when power zoom is used.